chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 |26 C|1.183|0.178|No|17|
 |27 C|0.894|0.279|No|8|

+*Table 6: Results of the test that colder yearly average gulf temperatures lead to higher number of hurricanes per year.*

-The only result with significance is when the separation temperature is 21 C.  The data is skewed beyond divide temperatures of 25 and 26 because of one group having very little data points.
+The only result with significance is when the separation temperature is 21 C.  The data is skewed beyond divide temperatures of 25 and 26 because of one group having very few data points.
 No statistical inferences can be made from the tests.
 More data may help to give significant results.

 A t-test was run.
 However the data may not exactly meet the conditions of the t-test, so the results must be taken with a grain of salt.
 I would say more data points would aid in a more significant conclusion.
 Here are the results of the t-test.